WindowDump/typst-ttrpg/disks-n-daemons/pamphlet.typ

 )[
   = Floor plan generation

   The Ideaspace is visualized as a series of floors.
 Decide the number of floors until vital intel relating to a member of FIST's Roles is found.
 Use the presented floor order or choose another (like D3+floor number).
-  Each floor has stairs downwards, but not back up.
+Each floor has "stairs" that transmit to the next floor, but not back.
 See #link(<floor-transmission>)[_Floor transmission_] for the risks.

   Gather *12 D6's*.
-Choose 3 of the same color (i.e., black) to represent _negative space_.
-Other dice represent _rooms_.
+Choose 3 of the same color to represent #d6_mini(21)~_negative space_.
+Other dice represent #d6_mini(1)~_rooms_.
+Themes for floors and their rooms are described on the right.
+Each floor shows how much of each dice to use, the locations of the entrance and exit, and six room types.

   #grid(
     columns: (auto, 1fr),